 Contemporary issues like automation, artificial intelligence and machine learning are to a large extend driven by computational linguistics.
 Specifically, technological developments in the area of Deep Learning have lead to rapid advances in the area of natural language processing.
 Digital assistants like Siri and Alexa or the debate about automatically generated content on social media demonstrate how far those modern technologies have influenced ever-day digital life.
 Technological advancements in this area have reached a level that some new language models are not published anymore since they might be abused for the automated generation of fake news and spam.

-The study programs of Natural Language Processing focus on the fundamentals of modern natural language processing techniques.
-In addition, practical skills are obtained by applying those methods to the analysis and generation of language, as well as, annotation of language and media documents.
+The programmes available in Computational Linguistics deal with the modern methods of computational linguistics and natural language processing.
+In addition, practical skills are obtained by applying those methods to the analysis and generation of language, as well as annotation of language and media documents.

 The research in Computational Linguistics in Trier deals with the machine learning of knowledge representations from textual sources.
 They are key to understanding natural language, analyzing media content, for the digital humanities and for the integration of knowledge.